danielnolan/danielnolan.github.com/_posts/2022-11-11-new-error-reporting-in-rails-7.md

 ```

 The code above will let you handle the error and do something and rails will
-automagically sent the error to the reporting service you are using in your app.
+automagically send the error to the reporting service you are using in your app.
 To create a subscriber for the error reporting you just create an intializer
 like this.
 As of now honeybadger and sentry both create a subscriber for you so
 you can skip this if you use either of them.